 - The directors note that the special resolution has been passed and resolve to send a copy to Companies House alongside the new articles.

-- A certified copy of the special resolution must be sent to Companies House within 15 days of the general meeting.
+- A certified copy of the special resolution must be sent by post to Companies House within 15 days of the general meeting.
 You can adapt and use one of the templates we’ve created and send it alongside a copy of the new or amended articles:

 - Copies of the new or amended articles incorporating a copy of the special resolution should be sent to interested parties including as a minimum the directors and auditors.
 It is good practice but not obligatory to send copies to the shareholders too.